Spring Symposium: SPATIOTEMPORAL

 Not unlike many conventions of architectural representation, in particular the diagram, experimental film dissects, isolates, and interrogates spatiotemporal qualities, albeit without (as of yet) the intention of architectural and urban designers.
 What if designers exploit the potential of this genre on their own terms in order to augment their already heightened perspective of the built environment?
 The capacity of film to produce spatiotemporal knowledge is acutely underutilized in design practice, and the realm of the diagram offers a testing ground for potential applications.

-This symposium is sponsored by AIA Charlotte.
+This symposium is co-sponsored by AIA Charlotte.